ENGLISH -

 The following steps can be used to import data from the USB drive into the MMI:

-- Turn on the ignition - Insert the USB drive into the Audi (USB port 1 or 2) - Wait until the navigation system is initialized - Push the "NAV/MAP" slider up - Press the silver button to the left of the wheel - Select "Special Destinations" - Press the silver button to the right of the wheel - Select "Import myAudi Special Destinations" - "USB" should appear in white --> select it - Follow the instructions on the display
+- Turn on the ignition - Insert the USB drive into the Audi (USB port 1 or 2) (should USB port 2 not work, try USB port 1 !) - Wait until the navigation system is initialized - Push the "NAV/MAP" slider up - Press the silver button to the left of the wheel - Select "Special Destinations" - Press the silver button to the right of the wheel - Select "Import myAudi Special Destinations" - "USB" should appear in white --> select it - Follow the instructions on the display

 Note: After importing the new POIs, they are usually not immediately visible in the correct format in the MMI!
 Even a brief on and off of the ignition does not help.
 The car should be switched off for so long until the navigation system is reinitialized upon switching on.
 Only then does the view look like the image below: